The Illumination of Alice J. Cunningham

 The Illumination of Alice J. Cunningham is a novel by Lyn Webster published in 1987.

 Plot summary

-The Illumination of Alice J. Cunningham is a novel in which Alice is trapped in a fantasy place created by an uncertain state of mind.
+The Illumination of Alice J. Cunningham is a novel in which Alice is trapped in a fantasy place created by an uncertain mental state.

 Reception

 Dave Langford reviewed The Illumination of Alice J. Cunningham for White Dwarf #91, and stated that "A well-written and witty book which I enjoy without deciphering all the allegorical bits.
 Mea culpa."